Almost all 9-regular graphs have a modulo-5 orientation: The Second Moment Method

 The term $k_{210}$ is used to denote the number of vertices which are in-vertices in the first orientation but out-vertices in the second and which have both special points in common. $k_{110}$ denotes the number of points which are in-vertices in the first orientation and out-vertices in the second but which have only one special point in common.
 Note that $k_{210} \leq n/2 - k$ and $k_{110} \leq n/2 - k$ since $k_{210} + k_{110} \leq n/2 - k$.
 It follows that there are $n/2 - k - k_{210} - k_{110} $ vertices which are in-vertices in the first orientation and out-vertices in the second orientation but which have no special points in common.

 The term $k_{201}$ is used to denote the number of vertices which are out-vertices in the first orientation but in-vertices in the second and which have both special points in common. $k_{101}$ denotes the number of vertices which are out-vertices in the first orientation and in-vertices in the second but which have only one special point in common.
 Note that $k_{201} \leq n/2 - k$ and $k_{101} \leq n/2 - k$ since $k_{201} + k_{101} \leq n/2 - k$.
 It follows that there are $n/2 - k - k_{201} - k_{101} $ vertices which are out-vertices in the first orientation and in-vertices in the second orientation but which have no special points in common.
-To approximate the second moment we will need to define a region that contains every possible configuration of two orientations.
-Let